What does Diversity & Inclusion mean to the PSR?

 We are also committed to achieving at least 8 – 15% BAME representation across our combined SLT/ELT by the end of 2025.

-Currently BAME representation across our combined SLT/ELT is at 11%, up from 7% last year, whilst representation across the organisation is at 19%.
+Currently BAME representation across our combined SLT/ELT is at 10%, down from 11% last year, whilst representation across the organisation is up from 19% to 20%.

 Social Mobility Pledge